jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 Swapped out the stock drive for a Seagate FireCuda ST1000LX015 - hybrid hard drive - 1 TB - SATA 6Gb/s

 ### USB C Hub
-Hub works and allows me to plugin additional USB items and read SD cards, but ethernet and HDMI passthrough do not work currently.
+Hub works and allows me to plugin additional USB items and read SD cards, but HDMI passthrough do not work currently.
+The ethernet connection does work, so I can just plugin the hub and be connected to a wired connection automatically.

 ### WD Blue 3D NAND 250GB PC SSD - SATA III 6 Gb/s M.2 2280 Solid State Drive
 New drive is in the mail.
 Looking forward to getting this going as my boot drive.